Technologicat/mcpyrate/README.md

 ## Questions & Answers

+### How to debug macro-enabled code?

+At run time, just debug as usual.
+At compile time:

+In whichever way the program is editing the source code, looking at the steps of that transformation often helps.
+We provide several utilities:

-To troubleshoot your macros, see [`mcpyrate.debug`](mcpyrate/debug.py), particularly the macro `step_expansion`.
+ - To troubleshoot regular macro expansion, see the module [`mcpyrate.debug`](mcpyrate/debug.py), particularly the macro `step_expansion`.
 It is both an `expr` and `block` macro.
+This is the one that is needed most often.

-To troubleshoot macro expansion of a run-time AST value (such as quoted code), see [`mcpyrate.metatools`](mcpyrate/metatools.py), particularly the macro `stepr`.
+ - To troubleshoot macro expansion of a run-time AST value (such as quasiquoted code), see [`mcpyrate.metatools`](mcpyrate/metatools.py), particularly the macro `stepr`.
 It is an `expr` macro that takes in a run-time AST value.
 (In Python, values are always referred to by expressions.
 Hence no block mode.)

+   Also, use `print(unparse(tree, debug=True, color=True))` if there's a particular `tree` whose source code representation you'd like to look at, or even `print(dump(tree, color=True))`.
+Look at the docstrings of those functions for other possibly useful parameters.

+ - To troubleshoot multi-phase compilation, see `step_phases` in `mcpyrate.debug`.
+Just macro-import it (`from mcpyrate.debug import macros, step_phases`).

+ - To troubleshoot dialect transformations, see the dialect `StepExpansion` in `mcpyrate.debug`; dialect-import it (`from mcpyrate.debug import dialects, StepExpansion`).
+It will step both source and AST transformations in the dialect compiler, one step per dialect.

 ### I just ran my program again and no macro expansion is happening?